Tigr (military vehicle): Emirati/Egyptian variants

 The Falcon by STREIT Group, an analogue of the export modification "Tigr".
+The license to manufacture them was acquired in 2018.
 It was unveiled at the AAD 2018 and EDEX 2018 convention.

 It's measured at 5.7 metres long, 2.33 metres wide, and is 2.4 metres high with a payload of 1,500 kg.
 The basic version carries two crew and seven passengers and can be armed with a 7.62 or 12.7 mm machinegun or an automatic grenade launcher.
 Ballistic armour is at CEN Level BR6 and BR7 while landmine protection is to STANAG Level 2.

 The Falcon has a Cummins ISB 6.7 litre diesel engine developing 385 hp and a top speed of 125–140 km/h.

-Slovakian variants
+Slovak variants

 Corvus Slovakia s.r.o is licensed to manufacture the Tigr.